Romy Gonzalez Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Romy Gonzalez (.292 batting average in his past 10 games), battle starter Alex Faedo and the Detroit Tigers at Comerica Park, Thursday at 6:40 PM ET.
+The Chicago White Sox, including Romy Gonzalez (.292 batting average in his past 10 games), take on starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Guardians.
+He had a hitless performance in his previous game (0-for-3) against the Tigers.

 Romy Gonzalez Game Info & Props vs. the Tigers